Ayncor/identity-service/README.md

 ### Refresh token metadata (device / IP)
 - At **issue** (login, refresh, invite accept), the service stores the request’s **User-Agent** and **client IP** on the refresh token.
 - When a refresh token is **used** (e.g. on refresh), the service records **last-used time** and **last-used IP** on that token before rotating.
-- Stored for audit and session visibility (e.g. “sessions” / “active devices” views later).
+- Stored for audit and session visibility.
+Use `GET /me/sessions` to list active devices and `DELETE /me/sessions/:sessionId` to revoke one.
 Client IP is taken from `X-Forwarded-For` or `req.ip` / `socket.remoteAddress`.

 ### Rate Limiting
 - `/auth/login`: 5 requests per 60 seconds